spacetelescope/jwst/docs/jwst/superbias/description.rst

 from the science data, such that those pixels effectively receive no correction.

-The DQ array from the superbias reference file is combined with the science exposure "PIXELDQ" array using a bit-wise OR operation.
+The DQ array from the superbias reference file is combined with the science exposure "PIXELDQ" array using a bitwise OR operation.

 The ERR and GROUPDQ arrays in the science ramp data are unchanged.